 Amenities: Otter Creek’s shady picnic area, winding trails, secluded campsites, prairie restoration area, and small pond offer a pleasant variety of recreational and educational opportunities.

-Why we Love Otter Creek Park in the Fall: The trails are wonderful for a fall walk, but one of the best features of the park is it’s small pond that kids love exploring.
+Why We Love Otter Creek Park in the Fall: The trails are wonderful for a fall walk, but one of the best features of the park is its small pond that kids love exploring.
 This small park makes an ideal spot for an autumn afternoon family picnic.

 Sargent Park